Trump to attend delayed White House Correspondents’ Dinner after shooting

 “The collective weight” of the Trump administration’s actions, the groups wrote in a letter, represents “the most systematic and comprehensive assault on freedom of the press by a sitting American president”.

-According to Trump, the upcoming dinner will take place at the Waldorf Astoria in Washington, DC, a property Trump once owned and developped.
+According to Trump, the upcoming dinner will take place at the Waldorf Astoria in Washington, DC, a property Trump once owned and developed.